chngj/PrimePick_Electionics/README.md

 ### Loyalty Program

 - **Keep Loyalty Program**: With the overall leap in loyalty program usage it is clear that the program is both being used and being adopted at a quick rate that benefits both parties.
 In 2022 loyalty members are ordering more products and also spending more per cart as well.
 - **Loyalty Program Perks**: A perk that could boost both retention and sign ups for the program is providing more perks that benefit users.
-By signing up PrimePicks can send emails to users when products go on sale or send out coupon codes that will keep users coming back.
+By signing up PrimePicks can send emails to users when products go on sale or send out exclusive coupon codes that will keep users coming back.
+- **Email Marketing Revenue**: The loyalty program can help boost sales created from emails because of these perks.
+This can be another marketing medium that can draw in more customers to increase sales.

+### Marketing

+- **Marking Diversity**: The performance of direct marketing is the main driver for PrimePicks sales.
+An investigation should be done to see why direct marketing is beating all other means of marketing.
+By applying the aspects that work best with direct marketing then you can tap into other hidden markets and customers with other marketing mediums .
+- **Social Media**: Social media is one of those channels that can greatly boost sales with minimal costs.
+Tiktok and Instagram are easy and inexpensive ways of reaching to target audiences that are interested in technology and products.
+As the lowest performing marketing channel it is worth taking a look into a social media campaign to draw in more customers.